sandhya-17/dcos-cassandra-service/README.md

   <tr>
     <td>dynamic_snitch_reset_interval_in_ms</td>
     <td>integer</td>
-    <td>Time interval, in ms, to reset all node scores, allowing a bad node to recover.</td>
+    <td>Time interval, in milliseconds, to reset all node scores, allowing a bad node to recover.</td>
   </tr>

    <tr>
     <td>dynamic_snitch_update_interval_in_ms</td>
     <td>integer</td>
-    <td>The time interval, in ms, for node score calculation.
+    <td>The time interval, in milliseconds, for node score calculation.
 This is a CPU-intensive operation.
 Reduce this interval with caution.</td>
   </tr>

 </table>